 The key is to know where your customers are and how those states treat SaaS.

-Compliance Challenges for SaaS Companies
+Compliance challenges for SaaS companies

 As you can see, getting your head around all these different laws and conditions isn’t a walk in the park.
 Unlike something concrete, such as a physical product, you’re not just dealing with one set of rules across the board.